 There is a diversity crisis in AI and computer science: a homogenous group of technologists are building AI solutions for a diverse population.
 The global economic impact of AI is expected to reach $15.7 trillion by 2030, but less than 14% of AI researchers globally are women, and Black and Hispanic men and women make up less than 11% of people employed in U.S. STEM jobs.
 This lack of diversity results in biased AI products that, at best, don’t serve everyone.
-At worst, they actively harm underrepresented groups.
+At worst, they actively harm historically excluded groups.
 It's crucial to take action to ensure that everyone has the opportunity to guide the creation of AI as a tool for good.

-Carnegie Mellon’s AI4ALL program is free, and students reside on campus, where they are immersed in hands-on learning, and develop a supportive peer network that will help them throughout their AI careers.
+Carnegie Mellon’s AI4ALL program is free, and students reside on campus where they are immersed in hands-on learning, mentorship by AI leaders, and develop a supportive peer network that will help them throughout their AI journey.

-- Lectures by Carnegie Mellon professors
+- Lectures by Carnegie Mellon professors.

-- In-depth introduction to ongoing research projects from faculty
+- In-depth introduction to ongoing research projects from faculty.

-- Field trip to AI industry leaders where students are introduced to people, topics and career opportunities
+- Field trip to AI industry leaders where students are introduced to people, topics, and career opportunities.

-- Discussions lead by experts in career and personal development
+- Discussions lead by experts in career and personal development.

-- Small group mentoring with AI faculty and graduate students
+- Small group mentoring with AI faculty and graduate students.

-- Social events with peers
+- Social events with peers.

-- Small-group research project led by faculty or graduate students; projects focus on using AI for societal good
+- Small-group research project led by faculty or graduate students; projects focus on using AI for societal good.

-- Group presentations showcasing work at the end of the program
+- Group presentations showcasing work at the end of the program.

 Students selected for the AI4All @ Carnegie Mellon program have the following qualities:

-- Have experience that demonstrates a commitment to diversity and inclusion in education, extra-curricular activities, or community engagement.
+- Have an experience that demonstrates a commitment to diversity and inclusion in education, extra-curricular activities, or community engagement.

-- Demonstrate strong interest in Computer Science.
+- Demonstrate a strong interest in computer science.

 - No coding experience is necessary.